robreuss/VirtualGameController/README.md

 - Controller-forwarding
 - Works with Apple TV Simulator
 - Unlimited number of hardware controllers on Apple TV (using controller forwarding)
-- Ability to enhance slide-on/form-fitting controllers with motion, extended profile elements and custom elements
+- Ability to enhance inexpensive slide-on/form-fitting controllers with motion, extended profile elements and custom elements
-- iCade controller support (mapped through the *GameController* profiles so they appear as MFi hardware)
+- iCade controller support (mapped through the MFi profiles so they appear as MFi hardware)
-- Easy to implement 3d touch on software controllers
+- Easy-to-implement 3d touch on software controllers
 - Leverage on-screen and Bluetooth keyboards using software controllers (including with Apple TV)
 - Support for snapshots (compatible with Apple's snapshot format)
 - Swift 2.1